What is Book to Market Ratio?

 When a stock price falls to $10 –

 - Book Value of Equity = 1.13

 Calculation when a stock price increases to $20 can be done as follows,

 - Book Value of Equity = 0.56

 It is always recommended to use other fundamental variables while interpreting a ratio.
-These fundamental variables could be growth rate, return on equity, payout ratio or the expected risk in the company.
+These fundamental variables could be growth rate, return on equityReturn On EquityReturn on Equity (ROE) represents financial performance of a company.
+It is calculated as the net income divided by the shareholders equity.
+ROE signifies the efficiency in which the company is using assets to make profit., payout ratio, or the expected risk in the company.
 To a large extent, any changes in these fundamental variables will explain the ratio and must be considered while concluding if the stock is undervalued or overvalued.